What Is The PEG Ratio Formula?

-Forward PEG: In this method, the earnings growth rate is determined on the basis of annualized future growth rate for a certain period of time, usually a period of up to five years.
+Forward PEG: In this method, the earnings growth rate is determined based on the annualized future growth rate for a certain period, usually up to five years.

-Let us take the example of company ABZ Ltd which is in the business of manufacturing mobile phones.
+Let us take the example of ABZ Ltd, which manufactures mobile phones.
 The company has witnessed a tremendous change in the market potential with the launch of its new product, and as such, future growth is expected to be higher than in the past.
 The stock of the company is currently trading at $65 per share.

 Below is given data for calculation of forwarding PEG ratio and a trailing PEG ratio of company ABZ Ltd

 Therefore, the calculation of the P/E ratio will be as follows